5 Best Georgetown Tours in Washington DC

 Touring Georgetown| ©Fatma Şenses

 If you want to have a more intimate experience and be sure you won't miss anything, I recommend a private guided tour of Georgetown.
-These tours usually have a duration of 3 hours and an average price of 120 €.
-You can take this tour with two or more people.
+These tours usually last 3 hours and average about $120.
+You can do this tour with two or more people.

-The most anticipated part of this tour is undoubtedly the visit to the Chesapeake and Ohio Canal which is now a National Historical Park.
+The most anticipated part of this tour is undoubtedly the visit to the Chesapeake and Ohio Canal, which is now a National Historical Park.
 Here you will find a variety of activities for the whole family.
 You can paddle the Potomac River, hike the Towpath Trail and the Capital Crescent Trail, the most popular trails in the park.
-The guide will usually point out the activities you can do here, but does not accompany you to each one.
+Your guide will usually point out the activities you can do here, but does not accompany you to each one.

-If you are fascinated with your activities in the park, you can take a guided tour on the canal boat.
+If you are fascinated by your activities in the park, you can take a guided tour on the canal boat.
 These usually last at least an hour, but remember that they are not included in the private tour.
 If you like these plans, I recommend booking a Washington D.C. cruise.

 Details of interest